pkarsy/CC1101_RF/README.md

+### Note : at the moment (28/12/2019) doing a lot of debugging and the code is in flux.
+In a few days this notice will be removed.

 ## CC1101_RF
 Arduino library for Texas Instruments CC1101 chip.
 Implements a small but useful subset of the chip's functionality.
 * Based on elechouse library, with many additions.